torvalamo/pmod/README.md

 # pmod

+Get your node modules with functions that return promises if you don't give them a callback.

-PS: Currently not even tested once.
+PS: Currently not all functions are tested.
 But should work in theory. :-D

 ## Install